 The Academy offers standardized and tailor-made trainings, academic degree programmes, opportunities for dialogue and networking, and anti-corruption think-tank and benchmarking activities.
 It provides a new, holistic approach to anti-corruption education and research, delivers and facilitates anti-corruption training for practitioners from all sectors of society, and provides technical support and assistance to a wide variety of stakeholders.
 International cooperation, the sharing of knowledge and experiences, and mutual support are fundamental aspects of IACA’s mandate.

 The organization was initiated by the United Nations Office on Drugs and Crime, INTERPOL, the European Anti-Fraud Office (OLAF), the Republic of Austria, and other stakeholders.
-It became an international organization on 8 March 2011 and currently has a constituency of 77 Parties, including three international organizations.
+It became an international organization on 8 March 2011 and comprises of a significant and ever-growing global constituency of UN-Member States and intergovernmental organizations.
 IACA is an observer to the UN General Assembly, the Council of Europe’s Group of States against Corruption, the United Nations Economic and Social Council, and the International Organization for Migration, and has explicitly been welcomed by an array of international resolutions.

 IACA is a signatory to the UN-backed Principles for Responsible Management Education (PRME) initiative, which aims to realize the UN Sustainable Development Goals (SDGs) through responsible management education and to raise the profile of sustainability in schools around the world.